 - Cook over low to medium heat.
 A pan that is too hot will result in an omelet with an overcooked exterior and undercooked, runny interior.

-While you do not have to use an omelet pan to make an omelet, you do need to use the right type of pan for an omelet!
+There is a specific type of pan, known as an omelet pan, used to prepare omelets in a professional kitchen.
+While you do not have to use an omelet pan to make them at home, you do need to use the right type of pan!

 - Use a nonstick pan.
 A nonstick pan will ensure the omelet doesn’t stick to the pan and will help when it comes to flipping and serving the omelet.